Almost all websites, even the incredibly popular ones experience downtime at some point.

 If you insist on doing the hard work yourself or you can’t afford the previous options.
 Here’s how you can tackle downtime.
-Sometimes even your web hosts may not offer some of the measures that the best web admins take to prevent site down time, so do keep all of the below in mind when searching for the right web hosting company for your business.
+Sometimes even your web hosts may not offer some of the best web admins to prevent site downtime, so do keep all of the below in mind when searching for the right web hosting company for your business.

 - DNS problems are among chief causes for downtime.
 Invest in a secondary or a backup DNS service which will help resolve DNS queries if your primary DNS is non responsive for any reason.

 - Backup, a crucial aspect of site security for any CMS.
 No matter the number of security measures you employ, something can always go wrong.
 Find a reliable backup service.

 - You can also use monitoring services to check site uptime.
 Also another easy trick, use Google’s page visibility reports to see what Google’s bots make of your website when they come crawling.

 - Domain registrations do not last forever.
 Always make sure your domain is registered, use auto renew to make sure your site doesn’t go down because of silly reasons.

 And what do you do when your website crashes?

 For WordPress sites, there are a couple of plugins that would help handle downtime.
 The remedial measures required to handle a website that has crashed is the same as what you might expect with planned downtime, read on.

 Planned downtime is quite different, you may be required to keep certain sections or your entire website unavailable to the public under certain special circumstances.
 It could be routine maintenance or you could be working on a new site design or migrating to a different host, there are various reasons for planned downtime.

 If you run your website on WordPress, I’ll help you find the right tools to effectively handle planned downtime.
 I’ll show you which tools will best allow you to handle planned downtime in the next few weeks.